 The NHTI, Concord’s Community College Professional Certificate of Dental Assisting is awarded to those who successfully complete and prove competence in all program requirements.
 Therefore, the student must demonstrate the knowledge, skills and behaviors deemed essential for the practice of dental assisting.
 The following technical standards describe the essential skills a student must possess in the areas of intellect, sensory function, communication, fine and gross motor function and behavior.

-Applicants must be in good physical and mental health in order to qualify for the program.
 In order to assume the responsibilities and perform the duties of a dental assistant, individuals must be able to satisfactorily possess the following:

 Use of Computers in the Allied Dental Education Programs

 Allied Dental Education students will be using computers throughout their programs.
 Faculty will be instructing them in the application of dental software, as well as the use of conventional software to generate papers, do oral presentations and spreadsheets.
 To make this process easier for students, it is strongly recommended that they have a good working knowledge of computers before entering the program.
 Computer literacy courses, such as IST 102C, are available through the college.